bfontaine/grape/README.md

 $ grape [options] <pattern> <file> [<file> ...]
 ```

-For example, to find all usages of `map` called with a function and two sequences in `grape`’s own code:
+For example, to find all usages of `map` called with three arguments in `grape`’s own code:

 ```
 % grape '(map $ $ $)' src